 Address: P.za San Marco, 1, 30124 Venezia VE, Italy

-The Bridge of Sighs is an enclosed bridge made of white limestone and is a stunning sight to see while in Venice.
+The Bridge of Sighs is an enclosed bridge made of white limestone and is a stunning sight in Venice.
 Located in the city’s historic center, this iconic landmark is best known for its stunning architecture and bridge-like design.
-The Bridge of Sighs spans across Venice’s Rio di Palazzo, and has sweeping views over the surrounding area.
+The Bridge of Sighs spans Venice’s Rio di Palazzo and has sweeping views over the surrounding area.

-Many visitors come to see this beautiful landmark up close, as well as admire it from afar.
-It also features windows with stone bars and the bridge connects the New Prison to the prisoner interrogation rooms in the Doge’s Palace.
+Many visitors see this beautiful landmark up close and admire it from afar.
+It also features windows with stone bars, and the bridge connects the New Prison to the prisoner interrogation rooms in the Doge’s Palace.

 8. Murano